cocos3d/cocos3d/README.md

 	The same Cocos3D distribution can be used with `Cocos2D 3.2, 3.1, 3.0, 2.2, 2.1` and `1.1`.
 	Link to `Cocos2D 2.1` or above to make use of the more advanced shader-based  programmable-pipeline available with OpenGL ES 2.0 (iOS) or OpenGL (OSX).
-Or link to `Cocos2D 1.1` to use the simpler configurable fixed-pipeline of OpenGL ES 1.1 (iOS), and avoid the need to write GLSL shaders.
+Or link to `Cocos2D 1.1` to use the simpler configurable fixed-pipeline of OpenGL ES 1.1 (iOS), and avoid the need to work with GLSL shaders.

 	> **Note:** `Cocos3D 2.0` is not compatible with `Cocos2D 3.3` and above, as substantial changes
 	> to integration design were made in `Cocos2D 3.3`.
 Development of `Cocos3D 3.0` is underway,
 	> which will provide exciting new features, and compatibility with future versions of Cocos2D.
 	> `Cocos3D 3.0` will not retain compatibility with versions of Cocos2D earlier than `Cocos2D 3.3`,
-	> and will no longer support OpenGLES 1.1.
+	> and will not support OpenGLES 1.1.

 2. Download the [latest Cocos3D release](https://github.com/cocos3d/cocos3d/releases).